jatentaki/torch-localize/README.md

 models which make use of `nn.ModuleList` and `nn.ModuleDict`.
 An example is when writing generic network constructors for Unets with variable depth and numbers of feature maps at each layer.

+# API
+This module exports two decorators: `localized` and `localized_module` as well as `LocalizedException`.
+## `localized`
+`localized` is a method wrapper which runs the original method and, in case of an exception, checks if `self` has attribute `name`.
+If so, it raises `LocalizedException` from the original exception, including `name` in the message.
+If `name` is not present among attributes, the message will default to `<unnamed ClassName>`.
+It is provided in case somebody wants to localize exceptions in other methods than just `forward` (which is being decorated by default, when using `localized_module`).
+## `localized_module`
+`localized_module` modifies class `__init__` to include `name=None` in its argument list and assigns the value to objects `name` attribute, as well as wraps the `forward` method with `localized`. `localized_module` performs a bunch of sanity checks to make sure it's not overwriting existent parameter/attribute names, and should be fool proof enough to detect most attempts to misuse it.
+One way to cause trouble I can think of is when wrapping a class which depends on catching a `name` parameter in its `**kwargs`, since the `name` parameter is being deleted from `**kwargs` before passing it to class `__init__`.
+I expect this corner case to be exceedingly rare in real code.
+## `LocalizedException`
+This class is provided in case somebody wants to extent the functionality of this library